What are the rules of the three-tier system and what areas do they cover?

+Greater Manchester joined the Liverpool City Region and Lancashire in the highest tier of England’s Covid-19 restrictions at midnight on Saturday, while other areas could soon be facing stricter rules.

+Officials in Warrington are in discussion with the Government about a move to Tier 3 and parts of Nottinghamshire could also face more stringent measures aimed at halting the spread of coronavirus.

-Stoke-on-Trent, Coventry and Slough will move into the Tier 2 “high” coronavirus level at one minute past midnight on Saturday, while talks are taking place between local officials and the Government about moving Warrington into Tier 3 – the category with the toughest restrictions.
+Elsewhere, people living in Stoke-on-Trent, Coventry and Slough moved into the Tier 2 “high” coronavirus level at one minute past midnight on Saturday.

 Since October 12, England has been operating under a three-tier system of local restrictions which divides areas into different categories, labelled as medium, also known as Tier 1, high, also known as Tier 2, or very high risk, which is referred to as Tier 3.